pataruco/boris/README.md

 Is a scrapper to pull Members of Parliament data

 ## Why?
-Because I need it to build and API and UK Parliament doesn't provide it
+Because I need to build an API with MP data and UK Parliament doesn't provide it

 ## Technologies